-Here at Appbot we exist to make apps everywhere useful, beautiful, profitable and generally better.
+Excellence in your review management is a key tool in making your apps more useful, beautiful and profitable.
 As app developers ourselves, we have experienced first-hand the difficulty of review management.
-For this reason, here at Appbot we’ve focussed primarily on building tools that simplify the review management of your app reviews, no matter what the scale.
+Appbot, therefore, focuses on building tools that make managing and analyzing your reviews easy, no matter what the scale.

-Here’s five tips and tricks to help you focus your review management on the important reviews first, even if you’re dealing with hundreds or even thousands of reviews per day.
+Here are five tips and tricks to help you focus on the important reviews first:

-Check out Topics in Appbot to see what the common themes are in your app reviews, ranked from most to least commonly mentioned.
+Check out Topics in Appbot to see what the common themes are in your app reviews.
+Topics are ranked from most to least commonly mentioned.

-Read through the first 5-10 reviews for that topic and keep an eye out for a particular bug, crash, or feature request getting a lot of mentions.
-If you can’t spot any clear theme, apply a filter to only see 1 and 2 star reviews, this allows you to focus on the unhappy users, which makes it easier to spot problems.
+Read through the first 5-10 reviews for that topic.
+Keep an eye out for a particular bug, crash, or feature request getting a lot of mentions.
+If you can’t spot any clear theme, apply a filter to only see 1 and 2 star reviews.
+This allows you to focus on the unhappy users, which makes it easier to spot problems.

-Repeat this process for the top three to five Topics, as well as any others you see that are specifically important to your business.
+Repeat this process for at least the top three to five Topics.

-The Popular Words table on Words shows you the most commonly mentioned words in your reviews.
-It’s particularly useful when reviews contain terminology specific to your app that won’t be picked up by Topics (names of features etc).
+The Popular and Interesting Words tables on Words show you the most commonly mentioned words in your reviews.
+Interesting Words have been filtered to show you the meaningful words that are trending in your reviews.
+It’s particularly useful when reviews contain words specific to your app (e.g. names of features etc.) because these won’t be picked up by Appbot’s Topics

-Next to each word you will see a bar indicating what percentage of the reviews containing that word are positive (green) and negative (red).
-Ideally your top 2-3 words should be mainly green, if they are red then chances are it’s something that requires attention as it’s negatively affecting a lot of users!
+The Sentiment column shows what percentage of the reviews containing that word are positive (green) and negative (red).
+Ideally your top 2-3 words should be mainly green.
+If they are red we recommend clicking through on those words to learn why!

 This is a key part of review management.
 There are a couple of quick ways to do this.
 For apps with a large volume of reviews, it’s best to check bugs and crashes separately to performance.
 You’ll find specific Topics for both Bugs and Performance to help you do this (see tip 1).